The Corner Stone of a Smart City

-GVD CMS ("Central Management System") is one of GVD's centralized platforms covering multiple NVRs to control up to 600 channels to safeguard a project.
-The CMS supports Modbus Master to collect the status data from a 3rd-party system.
-It also supports Modbus Slave to send the status data of a video channel to a 3rd-party system.
+GVD Central Management Platform features a "Device & Alarm Manager", the SW-E2200, that supports Modbus Master to collect status data from a 3rd-party system.
+The software also supports Modbus Slave to send status data of a video channel to a 3rd-party system.

 - Open platform & modular designs